(Note: This information is about treating acute lymphocytic leukemia (ALL) in adults. To learn about ALL in children, see Leukemia in Children.)

 Types of stem cell transplants

-A stem cell transplant is a complex treatment that can cause life-threatening side effects.
-If the doctors think a person might benefit from a transplant, it should be done at a cancer center where the staff has experience with the procedure and with managing the recovery phase.
+A stem cell transplant is an intensive and complex treatment that can cause life-threatening side effects.
+If your doctor thinks you might benefit from a transplant, you should discuss what kind you will have, the possible side effects, and how long it may take for you to recover.
+Stem cell transplants should be done at a hospital where the staff has experience with the procedure and with managing the recovery phase.